FAQ

 1. Power off your TinyPilot device.

-2. Using a microSD to USB writer, mount the TinyPilot's microSD card on a separate computer.
+2. Using a microSD to USB writer, mount the TinyPilot's microSD card on the Linux-based machine.

-3. On the microSD's root partition, delete the file /home/tinypilot/tinypilot.db.
+3. On the microSD's root partition, named rootfs, delete the file /home/tinypilot/tinypilot.db.

 4. Unmount the microSD.